Markyjay/adventureproject3/README.md

 ![Hunters Arena](.devcontainer/readme-content/images/huntersarenaheading.jpg)

-The aim of this website is to offer an engaging adventure game with multiple paths and scenarios.
-The end product should meet the following criteria:
+The core mission of this website is to deliver an immersive and engaging adventure game that unfolds through a multitude of paths and scenarios.
+The ultimate product is envisioned to fulfill the following critical criteria:

-- Be free of programming errors.
-- Be developed using Python.
-- Feature paths that lead to an ending, which circles back to the beginning to ensure replayability.
-- Handle all user input errors effectively.
+* The game's development strives for a meticulous and error-free execution.
+Every effort is dedicated to crafting a seamless and bug-free experience.

+* The entire endeavor is anchored in the Python programming language, harnessing its versatility and capabilities to bring this adventure to life.

+* A hallmark feature is the creation of paths that not only lead to distinct endings but also seamlessly circle back to the beginning.
+This cyclical design ensures that the game remains enticing for repeated playthroughs.

+* Robust error-handling mechanisms are integral to the project.
+The aim is to gracefully manage user input errors, enhancing the overall user experience and preventing disruptions.

-- Provide clear and concise instructions on usage and valid inputs.
+* User-friendliness takes center stage.
+The website is committed to providing unambiguous, concise instructions on the game's usage and valid inputs, making it accessible to a broad audience.

+With these guiding principles, the project aspires to deliver an adventure game that captivates, entertains, and provides a gratifying user experience while exemplifying the coding prowess and flexibility of the Python language.

 ---

 ## UX - User Experience Design

 ### How To Play
-Hunters Arena is a choose your own adventure game.
-You can read more about the general theme on [Wikipedia](https://en.wikipedia.org/wiki/Text-based_game).
-This game is based on "The Running Man" theme by Stephen King only in this case if the protagonist survives they win 10 million.
-The player enters their name in the console, and they are transported to a holding cell deep inside an arena.
-They must escape the holding cell to begin their challenging ordeal.
-The code to escape is based on the name they entered.
-The user has three attempts to enter the code correctly otherwise they get locked in the holding cell and must start the game again.
-If they do guess correctly they escape the holding cell to a new area which they can explore.
-The user has many paths to follow, a large percent ending in death but they must escape through the exit of the arena to win the game.
-Hunters similar to the general public in the Stephen King book are hostile and ready to kill, they are not to be trusted.

-There are different ways to win and lose, depending on the player's memory, luck, and skills.
+Hunters Arena is an immersive choose-your-own-adventure game inspired by the intriguing world of text-based games.
+You can explore the broader theme of such games on Wikipedia.
+This particular game is rooted in Stephen King's "The Running Man," where, in our case, the protagonist's survival leads to a remarkable prize of 10 million.

+* Getting Started
+  - To embark on this adventure, you will begin by entering your name through the console.
+Once your identity is registered, you'll find yourself transported to a secured holding cell deep within the arena.
+Your task at this stage is to break free from this confining cell to commence your challenging journey.

+* Escape Challenge
+  - The key to exiting the holding cell is intricately linked to the name you provided.
+You have three attempts to input the code correctly.
+Failure to do so will result in your confinement within the cell, prompting a fresh start to the game.
+Succeeding in this endeavor, however, allows you to progress to a new area ripe for exploration.

+* Navigate the Maze of Possibilities
+  - In this expansive world, you'll face a multitude of paths, each leading to varying outcomes.
+While the majority of these paths may ultimately culminate in adversity and untimely demise, your ultimate objective remains constant: escape through the arena's exit to claim victory.

+* Beware of the Hunters
+  - Hunters within the arena mirror the menacing public depicted in Stephen King's narrative and are driven by hostile intentions.
+Trust is a luxury you cannot afford; their intentions are lethal, and the stakes are perilously high.

+* Numerous Avenues to Triumph
+  - The path to victory is diverse and multifaceted, hinging on your memory, luck, and skill.
+Success in this adventure is contingent on your ability to make shrewd decisions, adapt to unforeseen challenges, and navigate a labyrinth of possibilities.

+With every choice, your fate hangs in the balance, and your journey through Hunters Arena promises to be an enthralling test of your wits and resolve.

 ### User Requirements

-Some example user stories which will affect the design
+Some example user stories which will affect the design:

 #### First Time User

- * "As an adult, I would like to be able to input experience the nostalgia of reading a choose your own adventure book"
+* As an adult, I am eager to rekindle the nostalgic joy of reading a choose-your-own-adventure book.
+My goal is to recapture the sense of wonder and excitement from those memorable tales.

- * "As a child, I would like to experince a captivating storyline that has easy accessibility "

- * "As someone who has never used a CLI before, I would like to know my inputs are valid"
+* As someone with fond memories of childhood adventures, I desire an easily accessible, captivating storyline.
+My intention is to immerse myself in an engaging narrative reminiscent of the enchanting tales I enjoyed as a child.

+* In my new venture into the world of command-line interfaces (CLI), I seek the assurance that my inputs are valid and intuitive.
+As a newcomer to this environment, I value a user-friendly experience that allows me to navigate without uncertainty.

- * "As a programmer, I would like to see the diversity and flexibility of the python language"
+* As a programmer, I look forward to exploring the diversity and flexibility of the Python language through this project.
+I aim to appreciate how Python's capabilities can be harnessed to craft interactive and engaging storytelling experiences.

 #### Returning User

- * "As a returning user, I would like to experience different paths and different stories"
+* As a returning user, I am excited to delve into different paths and explore diverse storylines.
+My objective is to experience fresh adventures and see where different choices lead me.

- * "I would like to feel a sense of achievement at the end for remembering the story and path correctly"
+* I seek a sense of accomplishment in remembering the story and path correctly.
+My motivation lies in completing the adventure with a feeling of mastery and satisfaction.

- * "If I return to play again, I would like to be able to take a different path but still win the game"
+* In the event that I return to the game, I hope to take different paths and still attain victory.
+My desire is to engage in the game multiple times, each time discovering new routes and outcomes while savoring the thrill of victory.

 ---